SmileiPIC/TP-M2-GI/doc/source/exercises.rst

 by the surfer for a significant portion of the surfer-wave interaction.

-Following the same analogy, to be accelerated, the electrons must be injected in the accelerated phase of the plasma wave with a speed near the wave's velocity (approximately the speed of light).
+Following the same analogy, to be accelerated, the electrons must be injected in the accelerated phase of the plasma wave with a speed near the wave's speed (which is close to the speed of light).
 Many clever injection schemes have been investigated since the 2000s, such as those described in [Esarey2009]_, [Malka2012]_, [FaureCAS]_ , where the electrons of the plasma itself are in some way injected into the laser-driven wave.